 Corticosteroids are a class of synthetic steroid drugs used primarily for their anti-inflammatory properties.

-Whenever there is damage to the cartilage of a joint, the body responds by sending inflammatory signals to that site.
-This inflammation is what causes your horse’s joint pain.
+Whenever there is damage to the cartilage of a joint, the body responds by sending inflammatory mediators to that site.
+This inflammatory process can become detrimental to the joint, ultimately causing more degenerative change and pain.

 A combination of hyaluronic acid and corticosteroids are used in some joint injections to reduce inflammation and ease your horse’s pain.
 [5][6] Research by Dr. Auer first established the efficacy of medicating joints with HLA.